shaunabanana/snowball/README.md

 <br/>
 <br/>

+> After using Snowball, you might consider using [Intrigue](https://github.com/shaunabanana/intrigue) to organize literature into writing📝

 ## How to use

 1. Start with a collection of papers.
 You can use a search engine like Web of Science or a reference manager like Zotero.